arch-llvm/llvm-svn/README.md

 ## Building in a clean chroot example

 If you need a more detailed and specific example on how to build this package in a clean chroot, a crude excerpt from the build script of the _kerberizer_'s binary repo is presented here.
+You can also check the [full script](https://github.com/kerberizer/pkg-rebuild-llvm).

 It is meant to allow building `lib32-llvm-svn` too, hence why `gcc-multilib` is used.
 The code takes advantage of multiple cores when building and compressing; the example here is tailored to an 8-core/threads system.
 The user's ccache cache is utilised as well, so frequent rebuilds can be much faster.
 If you don't sign your packages, omit the lines mentioning `PACKAGER` and `GPGKEY`, otherwise they need to be set correctly.
 The chroot (`${x86_64_chroot}`) is best set up in `/tmp`, but this requires a lot of RAM (most likely at least 32 GB, since `/tmp` is by default half the size of the physical RAM detected); second best solution is on an SSD.
 The latter goes for `~/.ccache` as well.
 Note that the latest versions of systemd mount `/tmp` with the nosuid flag.
 You need to turn this flag off before building on `/tmp`, or else the build will fail.